 What will you bring to the market?

-During product development, each journey to a finished product is different and every industry has its own unique set of quirks involved in creating something new.
+Product development, especially for new product developers, can be stressful and exhausting.
 If you find yourself struggling to figure it all out, remember that every product that came before yours had to overcome the same challenges.